 - Family planning services

-EEA national students and any accompanying family members should obtain a European Health Insurance Card (EHIC) in their country of residence.
-This form entitles the holder and his or her family to full NHS treatment
+EEA nationals and accompanying family members should obtain a European Health Insurance Card (EHIC) in their country of residence.
+This entitles the holder and his or her family to full NHS treatment.

-Non-EEA nationals and any accompanying family members, will not be entitled to free NHS hospital treatment, except in emergencies.
-GP's may agree to treat you for free, but this will usually be limited to urgent treatment that cannot be delayed until you return home.
+Non-EEA nationals and accompanying family members will not be entitled to free NHS hospital treatment, except in emergencies.
+A GP may agree to treat you for free, but this will usually be limited to urgent treatment that cannot be delayed until you return home.
 You will have to pay for any other treatment as a private patient.
 It is therefore very important that you take out medical insurance for the duration of your visit to the UK.
 If you do not have insurance, private treatment could prove very expensive.

 Reciprocal Health Care Agreements